-Added value: The North Clackamas Revitalization Area project has increased assessed property value from \$392 million in 2006 to \$539 million in fiscal year 2014-15, a \$141 million growth in value.
+Added value: The North Clackamas Revitalization Area project has increased assessed property value from \$397.7 million in 2006 to \$597 million in fiscal year 2016-17, a \$205 million growth in value.
 Projects like local transportation and sewer improvements have improved economic vitality in the area and are expected to increase the value of the tax rolls.

-Street Improvements: The Agency held several open houses last fiscal year to receive input from NCRA residents to help establish priorities for street improvement projects.
-Discussions have included projects to improve streets by repairing the road base, repaving, installing sidewalks and bicycle lanes, adding safety and storm water facilities, and landscaping.
+Street Improvements: The Agency held several open houses during the last few years to receive input from NCRA residents to help establish priorities for street improvement projects.
+Discussions have included projects to improve streets by repairing the road base, repaving, installing sidewalks, bicycle lanes, storm water facilities, safety improvements and landscaping.
 Several high priority projects were pinpointed to be carried out in the near term:

 Bell Avenue Improvements: Previously bicycle lanes and sidewalks were only available on a portion of Bell Avenue.
-This project will provide complete sidewalks and bicycle lanes the entire length of Bell between SE King Road and Johnson Creek.
-Local drainage improvements will also be part of the project.
+This project provides complete sidewalks and bicycle lanes the entire length of Bell between SE King Road and Johnson Creek.
+Local drainage improvements were also part of the project.
 Phase 1 of the project was completed in 2015.
-Phase 2 began in Spring of 2016 and will provide pedestrian and safety improvements, as well as storm water facilities between Sandview and SE Brehaut.
+Phase 2 which began in Spring of 2016 provided pedestrian and safety improvements, as well as storm water facilities between Sandview and SE Brehaut.
+It was largely completed in October 2016.